neonevm/neon-evm.docs/docs/design_proposals/accepted/storage_size_for_account.md

+---
-# Storage size limit for an account
+title: Storage size limit for an account
+---

 ### Problem
 In Solana, the size of storage allocated for an account has a limit and it can not exceed *10 MB*.
 This means, the storage size of contracts placed on the account can also not exceed *10 MB*.
 This a threshold value limits an amount of records in a contract and can cause inconvenience to users.